ExanFabry/ExanFabry/README.md

 - 🔭 I’m currently working on a groupsproject at school where we create a magic the gathering website.
 You can find the repostitory pinned at my github.
 I am also working on a console application in c# where I create a library application.
 I am working on a fake website where I sell magic the gathering cards created with typescript and an API I created myself which is also pinned at my github.

-- 🌱 I’m currently learning to work with scrum/agile, c# OOP, typescript, nodeJS, git and networks at school.
+- 🌱 I’m currently learning to work with scrum/agile, C#/OOP, typescript, nodeJS, git and networks at college.

-- 🤔 I’m looking for help with improving my c# skills.

 - ⚡ Fun fact: Besides developping I also love playing music and playing magic the gathering.
 <!--